CAIDA/corsaro3/docs/corsarotrace-README.md

                           - "filter": include the individual filter matching metrics

+    geo_mode              If set to 'lite', geo-tagging metrics will be limited to continent and country-level tagging only.
+Regions, polygons and counties will be disabled.
+If set to 'full', all geo-tagging metrics will be reported.

     querytaggerlabels     If set to 'no', the plugin will NOT attempt to ask the tagger for FQ labels for each country, region, etc. that appears in the geo-location tags.
 This is